brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 # {data-background-image="static/lowhanging_fruit.jpg"}

 ::: notes
-- So, we have defined our success, how do we start getting forward?
+- So, we have our status quo, we have defined our 'desired state'
+- How do we start actually doing this?
 - Start with the low hanging fruits
 - Usually this means smaller teams, with less legacy
-- Usually they have less automation, maybe never even deployed
+- Usually they have less automation, maybe never even deployed to production
-- Often happy to get help, stretched for resources
+- Often happy to get help, as they tend to be stretched for resources
 :::

 ---